-The BBRRS is unique in the world for its array of reef types contained in a relatively small area.
+The Belize Barrier Reef is unique in the world for its array of reef types contained in a relatively small area.
 As the longest barrier reef in the Northern and Western Hemispheres and distinctive on account of its size, array of reef types and the luxuriance of corals thriving in a pristine condition it provides a classic example of the evolutionary history of reefs and reef systems.

 The rise and fall of sea level over the millennia, coupled with natural karst topography and clear waters, results in a diverse submarine seascape of patch reefs, fringing reefs, faros, pinnacle reefs, barrier reefs as well as off-shelf atolls, rare deep water coral reefs and other unique geological features such as the Blue Hole and Rocky Point where the barrier reef touches the shore.

-Outside of the reef complex the property contains three atolls; Turneffe Island, Lighthouse Reef and Glover’s Reef.
+Outside of the Belize Barrier Reef complex, the property contains three atolls: Turneffe Island, Lighthouse Reef and Glover’s Reef.
 The Barrier Reef and atolls exhibit some of the best reef growth in the Caribbean.